rust-lang/surveys/surveys/2021-contributor-survey/questions.md

 > This was one of the best received questions during the pre-survey interviews
 > and seemed to elicited thoughtful answers.

-### My experience contributing to the rust project so far has been positive
+### My experience contributing to the rust project so far has been positive.

 - strongly agree
 - agree